Ezzaldeen97/MacGregor_Technical_challenge/README.md

 - **Scalability**
 The designed architecture supports easy extension by adding more sensors or protocols and adding their new modules and integrating them in main async loop.
 - **Readability**
-Having clear modules separation and well named functions to improve code readability was a Key requirements that ws essential to keep in mind.
+Having clear modules separation and well named functions to improve code readability was a Key requirements that was essential to keep in mind.
 ### Project Structure
 - **Modbus TCP Client** (`iot_gateway/modbus_client.py`)
 Reads temperature data from holding registers of a simulated Modbus server.